 PK360 in Graphite with Teak Shelves, available on Amazon

 The actual cooking height from the ground is 34.2 inches.
-Some taller cooks grumble about this a bit, but for the most part, it doesn’t bother many cooks.
+Some taller users grumble about this a bit, but for the most part, it doesn’t bother many cooks.

 - Thick Aluminum Cast Oven Capsule with Tel-Tru Thermometer